Skip to main navigation Skip to search Skip to main content

 Personal profile

 Prior to joining Monash he taught law for over 10 years at universities in Italy.
-He has lectured and taught law courses in many countries especially in Europe and Asia.
+He is a former Fulbright Scholar and has lectured and taught law courses in many countries especially in Europe and Asia.
 Prior to his academic career he practiced law in the United States and Belgium.

-Dr Marquis earned his Doctorate from the Institute of International and European Law at the University of Macerata in Italy.
-As a Fulbright Scholar he obtained an LL.M from the European University Institute.
+Dr Marquis earned his Doctorate from the Institute of International and European Union Law at the University of Macerata in Italy.
+He obtained his LL.M from the European University Institute (Florence).
 He graduated magna cum laude with a J.D. from Seton Hall University (Newark), and he has a B.A. in political science from the University of Washington (Seattle).

-He is Convenor of the Monash High Academic Achievers Program, a member of the Academic Progress Committee, and a member of the Management Board of the Centre for Commercial Law and Regulatory Studies (CLARS).
+He is Convenor of the Monash High Academic Achievers Program and a member of the Executive Board of the Centre for Commercial Law and Regulatory Studies (CLARS).
 He also co-organises inter-faculty events with the Monash Business-Economics Faculty.

 He is a University of Oxford Ambassador for the Value of Competition, and has been appointed by the ACCC as an academic Non-Governmental Advisor to the International Competition Network.
 He is also a member of the Competition and Consumer Law Committee of the Law Institute of Victoria.

-His other current legal research focuses on competition issues in East Asia and in the member countries of the Association of Southeast Asian Nations.
+His other current legal research focuses on competition issues in Australia and East Asia, and in the member countries of the Association of Southeast Asian Nations.
 He is also a member of the East Asia Academic Network on Competition Policy and Law (established by 13th East Asia Top Level Meeting in Bali, 2017); and a member of the Virtual ASEAN Competition Research Centre.

 Dr Marquis welcomes PhD supervisions in all areas of competition law, including subjects with a global, comparative, interdisciplinary and/or Australian focus.